daisykim/daisykim.github.io/index.md

 ---

 # Overview
 Welcome to the _COC_ wiki.
-Here we have gathered documents for _COC_ developers and partners.
+Here we have gathered documents for _COC_ creators and partners.
 We also offer a wide selection of YouTube video tutorials.

 > **About _COC_** :